somaij/portfolio-2021/content/work/guideo.md

       Industry professionals [Gerard Dolan](https://www.linkedin.com/in/gerarddolan/) and [David Aboutboul](https://www.linkedin.com/in/david-aboutboul/) taught our class invaluable life and career lessons.
 I hope to carry a design thinking approach to everything that I do henceforth.
 ctaTitle: Let's Talk
+ctaBtn: Connect
+cta:
+  ctaBtn: Contact Me!
+  ctaTitle: Let's Talk
+  ctaText: You've really made it all the way down here?
+Thanks for reading!
+If you
+    have any questions about my Brainstation experience, or want to learn more about any steps in the process, let me know.
+seo:
+  seoTitle: Guideo - A Brainstation Project | Jason Somai
+  seoDescription: A UX research and prototype project that I did for my 5 week
+    User Experience Design course at Brainstation in 2018.
+It combines walking and public transportation to get you to your destination on time.
 ctaText: Want to talk about UX?
 Great!
 Get in touch pronto.
-ctaBtn: Connect
 ---